ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

   else
     my_int = malloc(...)
 }
-// We imply that the comparison of `my_int`, the read, and assignment
+// We assert that the comparison of `my_int`, the read, and assignment
 // all appear to happen instantaneously.
 ```
 And while this is all happening a different thread is doing the